OmShah-117/Machine-Learning/Google Play Store Analytics/Readme.md

 ### 1. Initial Inspection

-* Load and preview the dataset
+* Load and preview the dataset.
-* Understand data types and structure
+* Understand data types and structure.
-* Identify missing and inconsistent values
+* Identify missing and inconsistent values.

 ### 2. Data Cleaning & Preprocessing